Digital Marketing 5 min read

 October 2019 – BERT

-The BERT update of 2019 is one of the most important Google algorithm updates of the past decade.
+The BERT SEO update of 2019 is one of the most important Google algorithm updates of the past decade.
 BERT (Bidirectional Encoder Representations from Transformers) helped the engine better understand a user’s intent behind a query, using machine learning to decode nuance and context that could match user queries with more relevant results.

 The BERT algorithm impacted SERP rankings and featured snippets for websites, ranking poorly-written websites lower than others on search.
 This update continued the company’s trend of optimizing search for human “things,” not for “strings” of data.